cu-mkp/sandbox/docs/verdigris-assignment.md

 3. Suspend the copper about an inch or more above the vinegar with the string hanging over the top and sides of the jar (you can tape the string in place on the sides of the jar so the copper does not fall into the liquid).
 Do not allow the copper to touch the vinegar
 4. Screw the jar lid on tightly, making sure that the copper is held above the liquid
 5. Put the jar in a warm spot where it will not be disturbed
 6. Observe your verdigris every few days and keep records and photos in your fieldnotes of what you observe.
-Take photos.
+Take photos

 _**Make sure to keep the jar closed and do not let the liquid touch the copper.**_